wso2/carbon-apimgt/components/apimgt/org.wso2.carbon.apimgt.rest.api.publisher/README.md

 ## API Manager REST API Development

+#####Note: 0.x APIs are DEPRECATED from API Manager 3.0.0 onwards.
+Please use v1.0 implementation when adding new features.

 This guide explains the procedure of adding a new resource to API Manager CXF based REST APIs.
 The procedure follows a top-down approach.
 We first define our API changes in the particular API's Swagger definition.
 The changes are then applied to the CXF service Java classes using code generation.